iotaledger/iota-wiki/docs/learn/iota2.0/core-concepts/consensus.md

 The second dimension provides different consensus flags or confidence levels about the irreversibility of objects:

 1. **Pre-Acceptance flag:** An internal flag used to define `Acceptance`.
 This flag is raised when a supermajority of the online committee members causally references the block.
 2. **Acceptance flag:** An internal flag used for generating slot commitment chains.
-This flag is raised when a given an online supermajority of pre-accepted validation blocks has acknowledged block or transaction.
+This flag is raised when a given online supermajority of pre-accepted validation blocks has acknowledged block or transaction.
 3. **Pre-Confirmation flag:** An internal flag used to define `Confirmation`.
 This flag is raised when the block is causally referenced by a supermajority of the total committee, not just those currently online.
 4. **Confirmation flag:** A flag exposed to the user, showing whether a given block or transaction has been acknowledged